-To book (Sebastian) Coe CH KBE please contact a JLA agent.
+To book (Sebastian) Coe CH KBE please contact your JLA Agent.

 On the track Seb’s talent and commitment earned eleven world records and two Olympic gold medals; he has since led the most successful Games in recent history.
 After serving as one of many Vice Presidents Seb is now tasked with turning around the IAAF and restoring the reputation of international athletics, in the gaze of the world’s media.
 In speeches he shares the lessons as an athlete and as a leader delivering a vision, managing crisis and bringing about change.